 - Check the seasoning and adjust to taste.

 - Remove the eggplant slices and pat dry.

-- Place the ravioli on a dehydrator tray (We use the Excalibur.) and process about 6-7 hours at 105°F—flipping about halfway through.
+- Place the ravioli on a dehydrator tray and dry about 6-7 hours at 105°F—flipping about halfway through.
 The edges should be crisp, but the filling moist inside.
 Alternatively, you can dehydrate the ravioli in a 200°F oven or carefully fry them in oil.

-- Spoon over your eggplant ravioli and enjoy!
+- Spoon over your eggplant ravioli or other favorite pasta and enjoy!